Plant DetailShow Menu

 Wildlife Value:

 Attracts bees and wasps.
-Eaten by Florida's scarlet-bodied wasp moth, Cosmosoma myrodora, that feed on the plant while mature to store its toxins and ward off predators.
+Adult males of Florida's scarlet-bodied wasp moth, Cosmosoma myrodora, feed on the plant to obtain toxins to ward off predators.
+Host plant of the larvae of the moths Dichomeris aglaia and Estigmene acrea.

 Particularly Resistant To (Insects/Diseases/Other Problems):